coderefinery/cmake/_episodes/02-hello-world.md

 $% - The finale element of an archive member specification
 $+ - Similar to $^, except that $+ includes duplicates

-What is next?
-We are building our
+We are building our executable in the source directory, in the directory where hello.cpp resides.
+It is better to separate the source from the executables and the object files.
+How do we accomplish that?